 How can Bad Customer Service Influence Customer Experience?

-The relation between customer service and customer experience is stronger than ever.
+According to Microsoft survey, more than 20% of customers don’t think that their feedback will be noted?
+Don’t be one of THOSE businesses, especially because the relation between customer service and customer experience is stronger than ever.
 Every good or bad action form CS department will reflect on several customer experiences.

 Customer experience is a journey that sums up all the customer interaction with your brand or organization.
 The customer journey begins with the first interaction and it actually never really ends.